ybce/PalindromeChecker/README.md

+### Note
+The app is not deployed anymore but could still be run locally, this project was a technical assignment assigned to me a potential employer.

 # Palindrome Checker
 Hello!
 This is a simple REST API using Flask+Python deployed in a kubernetes cluster!
 This is my second time using Flask and Kubernetes.